arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/intro/README.md

 #### Data

 Data contains the bulk of the datatypes provided by Arrow.
-We can separate them onto several categories.
+We can separate them into several categories.

 ##### General use

 - [`NonEmptyList`]({{ '/docs/arrow/data/nonemptylist/' | relative_url }}) - a homogeneous list that has at least 1 value

-- [`Ior`]({{ '/docs/arrow/data/ior/' | relative_url }}) - a branch in execution for three possible paths: one, two, or both
+- [`Ior`]({{ '/docs/arrow/data/ior/' | relative_url }}) - a branch in execution for three possible paths: One, two, or both

 - [`Const`]({{ '/docs/arrow/typeclasses/const/' | relative_url }}) - tags a value with a "phantom generic" that's never instantiated, and it can be used for example to represents units or state